-ICPI offers a one day PICP Specialist Course for training on PICP best construction practices.
-Installers who complete the course, pass the exam and meet the minimum experience requirements earn the PICP Specialist designation.
+CMHA offers a one day PICP Course for training on PICP best construction practices.
 This course is referenced as a requirement in an increasing number of commercial, municipal and state specifications.
 The classroom program is for contractors building residential and/or commercial interlocking concrete pavement installations, and who wish to move into the permeable pavement market.
-Participants should be experienced contractors, and participants should have completed the ICPI Concrete Paver Installer Course.
-The PICP Specialist Course is approved for ICPI installer continuing education.
+Participants should be experienced contractors.

 The course cover PICP systems, job planning and documentation, job layout, flow and estimating quantities, soil and site characteristics, subbase and base materials, edge restraints, bedding and jointing materials, paver selection and installation, and maintenance.
-Participants who take the course receive a student manual and those that earn a passing grade on the exam receive a Record of Completion for the course.
-A Record of Completion does not expire, and will not require a renewal.
-Other Installer Development Courses include Concrete Paver Installer, Residential Paver Technician and Commercial Paver Technician courses.
-Most classes are sponsored by local ICPI manufacturing members.
-Visit www.icpi.org/picpcourse for more information on dates and locations.
+Most classes are sponsored by local CMHA manufacturing members.
+Visit www. masonryandhardscapes.orgpicpcourse for more information on dates and locations.